FHA Loan Requirements: 5 Critical Facts + 17 Common FHA Questions

 Just like any other home loan, the property will need to be appraised to be sure the value/purchase price is on point and the lender is holding collateral that makes sense.
 This is done by a 3rd party not chosen by anyone working on your loan so there is no conflict of interest.
 The main result you will be looking for is for the property to appraise for at least the purchase price.
 If it does not, it may be time to look at renegotiating the purchase price with the seller or walk away depending on how that goes.

 You are making progress!
 You have submitted all your credit, income, and assets documentation that was requested by the lender and it is ready to be underwritten for a decision.
 This is a huge step to get past and makes many borrowers very nervous.
 They will usually condition for more items for you to provide to be fully approved.
 If there is a major issue found in relation to any of the above categories it could derail the loan.
 Once initially approved, you are in the driver’s seat to be fully approved and closed the loan.
+You'll want to start searching for the best mortgage rate.
 This is definitely the turning point in the process.

 Since we are talking underwriting and getting qualified for the loan you are probably curious how you are qualified and what those minimum requirements are.
 FHA has minimums but the lender can always choose to have stricter standards so it doesn’t mean the end if you aren’t approved by one mortgage lender for FHA because the next lender might be a little more lenient.